 Primary Care Physician Shortage

-The Association of American Medical Colleges predicts a physician shortage of between 46,900 and 121,900 primary care physicians by 2032.
+The Association of American Medical Colleges projects a physician shortage of between 13,500 and 86,000 physicians by 2036, including a shortfall of between 20,200 and 40,400 primary care physicians.
 The primary care provider (PCP) is the intended first stop for many health conditions and overall guidance in patient wellness.
 If the trend holds, this important first step on the path of wellness will be far more difficult to take.

-The fact of the matter is that becoming a family doctor is not as popular a profession as it once was.
-The trend for graduating physicians has flatlined as the number of graduating nurse practitioners (NPs) is rising, as noted by Health Affairs.
+The fact of the matter is that becoming a family doctor is not as popular as it once was.
+The U.S. Bureau of Labor Statistics projects that employment of nurse anesthetists, nurse midwives, and nurse practitioners will grow 35 percent from 2024 to 2034—much faster than the average for all occupations.
 There are no indications that this trend will reverse.
 It is self-evident that a solution for patient care must be found.

 Having a primary care provider establishes baseline health.
 Conditions at risk of becoming chronic may be arrested sooner with a PCP.
 Early diagnosis and treatment often equate to better patient outcomes.